-- the Principal Authority changes (16 points) - the Principal Authority, directors, company secretary or partners are convicted of any criminal offence or receive an alternative civil sanction (16 points), - the business enters administration or is made bankrupt (16 points), - the trading name changes (16 points),

-- any directors, company secretary, partners or other individuals named on the licence change (8 points), - any contact details for the business change (8 points)
+- the Principal Authority changes (16 points) - the licence holder, Principal Authority, directors, company secretary or partners are convicted of any criminal offence or receive an alternative civil sanction (16 points) - the business enters administration, liquidation or is made bankrupt (16 points) - the business VAT number changes (16 points) - the trading name changes (16 points) - any directors, company secretary, partners or other individuals named on the licence change (8 points) - any contact details for the business change (8 points)

-- Please see paragraph 4.8 of Part One for information on the scoring system of the licensing standards. - Non-compliance with this standard will contribute a maximum of 16 points to a licensing standard compliance score.
+- Please see paragraph 4.10 of Part One for information on the scoring system of the licensing standards. - Non-compliance with this standard will contribute a maximum of 16 points to a licensing standard compliance score.
 If more than one non-compliance is identified, the standard will only be failed once with only the highest score being accrued.
-The points will remain on the licence for a 12 month period and will count towards any subsequent inspection score within that period. - This standard will not be failed if the licence holder can provide a reasonable explanation for why they have not notified the GLAA within the timescale required. - A licence will expire if a licence holder's registered company number, Unique Tax Reference or VAT number change.
-A licence will also expire if the business is in liquidation.
+The points will remain on the licence for a 12 month period and will count towards any subsequent inspection score within that period. - This standard will not be failed if the licence holder can provide a reasonable explanation for why they have not notified the GLAA within the timescale required. - A licence will expire if a licence holder's registered company number or Unique Tax Reference change.
+A licence may also expire if the business is in liquidation.

-Licensing Standard 2: Pay and Tax Matters
+Licensing standard 2: Pay and tax matters